-Ramadan markets are one of our favourite features of the Holy Month and this year, and the popular Ramadan District has returned for 2024.
-The Arabian village-themed market has taken over the Plaza Terrace at Jumeirah Emirates Towers.
-The colourful outdoor market by FLTRD, the concept clothing store in DIFC, and entertainment company M2L resembles an Arabian souk, complete with elaborate carpets, floor seatings and glittering lanterns.
+Ramadan markets are one of our favourite features of the Holy Month, and this year, the popular Ramadan District has returned for 2025.
+The Arabian village-themed night market will take over its annual location of the Plaza Terrace at Jumeirah Emirates Towers.

 Shopping